testomatio/docs/src/content/docs/compliance/gdpr.md

 #### 9. **Does all data have to be encrypted?**
 No, GDPR asks companies to protect data properly, but it doesn’t say exactly how, like saying it has to be encrypted.

+#### 10. **Does your app have any compliance certifications?**
+Our application has completed the CAIQ Lite Questionnaire, which provides comprehensive answers covering all compliance and security levels.
+We strictly adhere to all CAIQ points, ensuring that our security practices align with industry standards and best practices for safeguarding user data.
+We are committed to maintaining full compliance in areas such as data protection, risk management, and access control.
+We provide our CAIQ Lite Questionnaire responses upon request via email.
+[Contact](/contact-us/contact-us) our support team, and we will be happy to assist you.

 ### Note:
 This is just to help you understand and isn’t legal advice.
 If you need legal advice about GDPR, please talk to a lawyer.